importhuman/100-days-of-code/log.md

 Day 14: September 25, 2020

 Started contributing to open source.
 It's a resume building application.
 Had signed up for a different issue, but ended up doing some documentation work instead.
 Couldn't get the application to run today, hopefully tomorrow will be better.

+Day 15: September 26, 2020

+A bunch of stuff today, but not too productive overall.
+Learnt a bit about frameworks, decorators, and  Flask.
+Need to work on my ability to read documentation, get tired way too easily.